When a new student comes to class, the teacher assigns someone to give them a school tour.

 Everything about creating and having a product tour sounds undeniably amazing, right?

-In most cases, creating a product tour requires two out of all:
+In most cases, creating a product tour requires 2 out of all:

 - A spare developer who is ready to create AND maintain the product tour,